CCGS Sir Humphrey Gilbert: Canada C3

 In 2017, Polar Prince was chartered and (temporarily) rechristened Canada C3 for a high-profile summer-long, 15-leg cruise around Canada in celebration of Canada's 150th anniversary by Students on Ice.
 The ship departed on 1 July from Toronto, Ontario, and sailed down the Saint Lawrence Seaway and St. Lawrence River to Halifax, Nova Scotia, via the Northumberland Strait and the Canso Canal, then travelled north around Newfoundland, the Labrador coast, around Baffin Island and through the Northwest Passage, then around Alaska and down the Pacific coast through the Inside Passage, to Victoria, British Columbia.
-The journey lasted 150 days and included stops at numerous Aboriginal communities along the way.
+The journey lasted 150 days and included stops at numerous Indigenous communities along the way.

 2021 new ownership

 In November 2021 the ship was purchased by Miawpukek Horizon Maritime Service Ltd, a joint venture between the Miawpukek First Nation and Horizon Maritime, a company that has trained Indigenous cadets as seafarers for offshore supply vessels.
 The new owners chartered the ship to SOI Foundation for expedition use for education, research and ocean conservation.
 The ship's name has been translated to Oqwatnukewey Eleke'wi'ji'jit in Mi'kmaq.